-No time to fire up the BBQ, or perhaps the weather has put paid to your outside dining plans?
+No time to fire up the BBQ?
+Perhaps the weather has ruined your outside dining plans?
 Don’t worry!
-You can still quickly cook delicious food with the classic look and flavor of the chargrill.
+You can still quickly cook delicious food with the classic look and flavor of the outdoor grill without having to leave the kitchen.

 All About Grill Pans